-18. Cincinnatus Central School will conduct the required safety drills in accordance with Education Law § 807.
-Cincinnatus Central School will conduct 8 evacuation and 4 lockdown drills in the 20-21 school year.
-When planning these drills, consideration should be given to how a school may modify their drill procedures to minimize risk of spreading infection.
+Cincinnatus Central School will conduct the required safety drills in accordance with Education Law § 807.
+Cincinnatus Central School will conduct 8 evacuation and 4 lockdown drills in the 23-24 school year.
 Conducting drills is an important part of keeping students and staff safe in an emergency, however, steps will be taken to minimize the risk of spreading infection while conducting drills.
-As such, it may be necessary for schools to conduct drills in the 2020-21 school year using protocols that are different than they are used to.
-Regardless of the modification used when conducting a drill, students will be instructed that if it was an actual emergency that required evacuation or lockdown, the most imminent concern is to get to safety; maintaining social distancing in an actual emergency that requires evacuation or lockdown may not be possible and should not be the first priority.